Jaylen Samuels: 2019

 In Week 4 against the Cincinnati Bengals, Samuels completed three passes for 31 yards, rushed 10 times for 26 yards and a touchdown, and caught eight passes for 57 yards in the 27–3 win.
 After missing two games due to a knee injury, Samuels returned to action in Week 9 against the Indianapolis Colts.
 In the game, Samuels rushed eight times for 10 yards and recorded 13 catches for 73 yards in the 26–24 win.
 Samuels's 13 catches in the game was a franchise record for catches by a running back in a game, surpassing LeVeon Bell's 12 catches in a game in 2017.
 Overall, Samuels finished the 2019 season with 175 rushing yards and one rushing touchdown to go along with 47 receptions for 305 receiving yards and one receiving touchdown.

 2020

 Samuels was placed on the reserve/COVID-19 list by the Steelers on August 2, 2020.
 He was activated from the list on August 13.
 He was placed on the reserve/COVID-19 list again on November 10, and activated again four days later.
+He appeared in 14 games and started one in the 2020 season.